 Most people have figured out that a bad credit report makes it hard to get a loan.
+It’s even worse for those who don’t have a credit history.
+If this applies to you, be sure to look for the best credit cards for no credit history because it may help improve your financial situation.
 What might come as a wider surprise is that, nowadays, bad credit can also keep you from getting a job.

 And yet, as Richard Tonowski, chief psychologist for the Equal Employment Opportunity Commission, testified a few years ago, there is “very little evidence that credit history is indicative of who can do the job better.”

 Indeed, credit problems are more a symptom of bad luck than of bad character nowadays.
 Many people were propelled into unmanageable debt by the housing bubble , the subprime mortgage boom or the surging unemployment of the Great Recession.
 “Millions of people stumbled financially when shrinking home prices left them unable to refinance or to sell a home,” Sen. Elizabeth Warren, D-Mass., pointed out in a recent floor speech about a bill she has introduced to prohibit the use of credit checks in employment decisions.

 Warren was talking about a category of misfortune, moreover, that has fallen disproportionately on African-Americans and Latinos, who were unusually likely to be steered into needlessly expensive and tricky loans during the bubble years.